• Meet The Team

 Alexis Nowakowski

-Alexis "Ally" Nowakowski is a Masters Practicum Student supervised by Lindsey Grela, Licensed Professional Counselor - Supervisor, #73967.
-She is currently pursuing her Master's in Clinical Mental Health Counseling at Bellevue University.
+Alexis "Ally" Nowakowski is a Licensed Professional Counselor - Associate supervised by Lindsey Grela, Licensed Professional Counselor - Supervisor, #73967.
+She received her Master's in Clinical Mental Health Counseling from Bellevue University.
 Ally has experience working with children and adolescents with autism and has done volunteer work for a domestic violence crisis center and an equine therapy center.
 Ally is committed to providing a welcoming, non-judgmental presence that promotes healing and comfort.
 She is passionate about creating a supportive environment for clients of all ages to explore their thoughts and feelings, develop coping strategies, and achieve their personal goals.
 She incorporates evidence-based techniques within cognitive-behavioral and person-centered modalities to help clients overcome challenges on their journey towards mental wellness.

 In her free time, Ally enjoys traveling, going to concerts, playing guitar, painting, and spending time with family.